Back to Blog

 Some slowdown can occur.
 This is due to encryption.
 It's due to rerouting through VPN servers.
 Reputable providers work to minimize this impact.
 They use optimized networks.
 They use modern protocols.

-Does using a VPN guarantee compliance with frameworks like HIPAA or GDPR?
+Does using a VPN guarantee total security?

 Are VPN logs a risk for my privacy?